 Jacob Bogre has been the Executive Director of AALV since 2009, leading AALV in partnerships with other service provider organizations to equip immigrants and refugees with necessary tools and skills to resettle in Vermont.
 Prior to leading AALV, Jacob worked at the Charles River Laboratories at the University of Vermont.
 He also served as president of the association’s board, in addition to mentoring students and organizing and facilitating AIDS awareness and prevention workshops.

-Jacob speaks five different languages and has lived and worked in Burkina Faso and Togo.
-He holds a Master's in Law degree from University of Ouagadougou, UFR Legal and Politic Sciences (UFR/SJP).
-Burkina Faso.
-He is also a 2008 graduate of the Lake Champlain Chamber of Commerce Leadership Program and has a professional certificate in Leadership and Management from the Vermont Business Center at the University of Vermont, School of Business Administration.
+He studied law degree and is also a 2008 graduate of the Lake Champlain Chamber of Commerce Leadership Program and has a professional certificate in Leadership and Management from the Vermont Business Center at the University of Vermont, School of Business Administration.

 Thato Ratsebe: Assistant Director, Programs Manager

 Thato joined AALV in 2012.
 Prior to joining AALV, Thato worked as Interim Director for Multicultural Affairs at St. Michael’s College in Vermont designing, implementing and evaluating diversity and social justice education programs to support students.
 She also worked internationally in East Africa and Canada to promote Women’s Health through Entertainment Education programs.
 She worked as a Public Relations Manager, building relationships between service provider

 organizations, as well as Career Development practitioner, coaching newly arrived immigrants navigate labor markets and adjust to their new environment.